ratschlab/clinical-embeddings/README.md

     --directory ./logs # Directory to save the sweep in --name example-sweep # Name of the sweep (corresponds to folder name) inside provided directory
 ```

+### Reproduction

+We provide a set of configurations in `./configs/reproduce` in the form of `.yaml` sweep config files and their associated `.gin` base config files.